Can Pupil Size Show if Someone Is High on Weed?

 If you believe you have a marijuana addiction, remember many people have been in your position and have successfully recovered with the proper treatment.
 We know how hard it can be to make the decision to break free from addiction, but we’re here for you.

-At Zinnia Healing, our teams of addiction professionals take an all-encompassing treatment approach to tackle substance use disorder for good.
+At Zinnia Health, our teams of addiction professionals take an all-encompassing treatment approach to tackle substance use disorder for good.
 Our treatment centers offer addiction treatment programs designed to leave no stone unturned.

 We focus on detox, mental health, and behavioral therapies.
 By focusing on all aspects of addiction, we can truly understand your substance use disorder and provide a comprehensive treatment model.